 - Program Overview

 - Program Benefits

 - Contact Us

-We currently offer 13 core courses that will continue to evolve as the field of marriage and family therapy evolve.
+We currently offer 14 core courses that will continue to evolve as the field of marriage and family therapy evolve.
 A key component of the DFI training experience consists of clinical work at the DFI Clinic.
-All students enrolled to complete the COAMFTE accredited Marriage and Family Therapy Training Certificate complete 250 hours of direct client contact at the clinic.
+All students enrolled to complete the COAMFTE accredited Marriage and Family Therapy Training Certificate complete a minimum of 375 direct clinical hours & 125 professional hours.
 The clinical work at DFI is supervised by AAMFT Approved Supervisors or experienced, licensed clinicians pursuing the approved supervisor status only.
 We only utilize licensed clinicians to provide supervision at DFI.